 In 2018 Chris Miller, founder of Fruitometry and creator of the Fruitometry Digital Crop Estimation (DCE) technology, was asked if he could develop software to count the kiwifruit in an orchard’s canopy.

-In 2018 he sold his Auckland home and moved to Katikati where he formed Fruitometry.
-Since then he has written more than 80,000 lines of software code to translate fruit images into data and built a data centre on site to ensure Fruitometry can produce heat maps within 24 hours of an orchard scan, rather than relying on expensive cloud based data hosting services.
+Chris sold his Auckland home and moved to Katikati where he formed Fruitometry.
+Since then he has developed fast, proprietary software to convert fruit images into actionable orchard analytics.
+Fruitometry can produce density maps within 24 hours of an orchard scan using an in-house processing cluster rather than relying on slow and expensive cloud based processing and storage services.

-Fruitometry has had the support of a research and development grant from Callaghan Innovation since 2020.
+Fruitometry has had the support of a research and development grant from Callaghan Innovation.

 “Fruitometry is simply the most accurate way of managing crop load in our orchard.
 The density reports give a clear picture of where the work needs to be.”